mrprajesh/blog/_posts/2022-12-15-how-to-run-cuda-programs-on-google-collab.md

 render_with_liquid: true
 ---

 [Click this Collab](https://colab.research.google.com/drive/10bGP2-M3Bh2ccgiwXh9Nygb--vchD-wh?usp=sharing) to try it out!
+You may need to signing using gmail account.

 1. Visit [Google Collab](https://colab.research.google.com/)
 2. Set the run time to GPU.
-On menubar, runtim> manage runtime > GPU drop down and hit Save.
+On menubar, Runtime > manage runtime > select GPU in drop down and hit Save.
 3. Connect if it did not connect automatically.
 You can see the status right top.
 Tick mark + RAM+DISK usage.
 4. Load the plugin by running the following.